ENHANCE OVERSIGHT OF MULTIPLE PROJECTS WHILE REDUCING TRAVEL

 OxBlue camera systems are designed specifically for construction sites, so they provide the flexible viewing capabilities required for effective project management.
-“Because I can zoom in and out, I can see details immediately,” Gilbert said.
-For example, close-up shots allow for detailed inspection of solar equipment installation, while broader views are used to confirm environmental and safety compliance and to monitor workflow.
+“Because I can zoom in and out, I can see details immediately,” the director said.
+For example, close-up shots allow for detailed inspection of solar equipment installation, while broader views are used to confirm environmental and safety compliance, and to monitor workflow.

 Walmart encourages their external contractors to access the cameras.
 “Archived and real-time camera images enhance team communication and training, both internally and with suppliers,” said the energy director.
 “You can always struggle to walk someone blindly through a Gantt chart, but when you can show them photos at the same time, the understanding is better and the learning curve is shorter.

 You also don’t have to travel together to the site; seeing it on the screen is an efficient and effective management of time,” they explained.
 “You get back the time that would be spent out of the office.
 Plus, it saves money.
 Eliminating the need for just three trips can justify the price.”

 For more information on Construction Camera Systems, contact us to schedule a demo.

 of solar panels at a Walmart and OmniWind turbines